 Radius’ Research Committee establishes annual research priorities and initiatives, allocates resources to research, and ensures research projects align with our Vision, Mission and Values.

-Meet Liz Lartey, Research Assistant at Radius!
-Liz is an integral part of the Research team and is the person to contact if you have questions about a research project, how to submit a proposal, or if you are interested in partnering with Radius on a research project?
+Do you have a question about a research project, how to submit a proposal, or if you are interested in partnering with Radius on a research project?
 Contact the Research Department now!